sstelfox/stelfox.net/content/blog/2012-11-27-keep-your-gems-updated.md

 I recently went back through my backups recently and found quite a few old abandoned projects.
 Looking back on the code I see some things I'm impressed with, but the majority of the code I wouldn't write today.
-Thats not to say the code is bad, or doesn't function.
+That's not to say the code is bad, or doesn't function.
 It did exactly what I wanted to accomplish at the time, just not necessarily in the most efficient way.

 This archive of old code made me start wondering how much old code I'm using in the projects that I'm currently writing.
 Not code that I've written but code that I'm depending on, specifically gems.
-As of this writing I have 26 active ruby projects in various states of development all of which make use of RVM and bundler.
+As of this writing I have 26 active ruby projects in various states of development all of which make use of RVM and `bundler`.

-Conveniently enough, bundler provides an easy way to update all the gems installed in a project unless specific version information was provided in the Gemfile.
-None of my projects have had a version directly specified in the Gemfile with the exception of Rails.
+Conveniently enough, `bundler` provides an easy way to update all the gems installed in a project unless specific version information was provided in the `Gemfile`.
+None of my projects have had a version directly specified in the `Gemfile` with the exception of Rails.
 Each project also has solid test coverage (though I must admit it's usually not complete).

 For each project I went through and ran `bundle update` and kept track of the results.
 I did not keep track of unique gems so the four Rails projects